Spencer R. Higgins, Architect Incorporated

 Exterior Restoration

-Investigations determined that masonry restoration, repointing and cleaning to the east entrance portico, including a new sheet lead roof on the pediment would stabilize and protect the main stone frontispiece.
+Site investigations had determined that masonry restoration, re-pointing and cleaning to the east entrance portico, including a new sheet lead roof on the pediment would stabilize and best protect the deteriorating stone frontispiece.
+Given also that rainwater was running into the basement a new rainwater system, re-grading of the site and manhole catchbasins were recommended to divert water away from the foundations.

 Centennial Building, Whitby